Why You Need to Monitor and Control Outbound Traffic

 Requirement 1.3.2 “aims to prevent malicious individuals and compromised system components within the entity’s network from communicating with an untrusted external host.”

-That explanation corroborates with our earlier discussion.
+That explanation corroborates our earlier discussion.

 Challenges in Restricting Outbound Traffic